Legally Written and Reviewed by Matthew Dolman

 The Compensation You Deserve – Categories of Recovery

 Through a civil lawsuit against Lyft Corporation, survivors seek comprehensive recovery for the physical, emotional, and financial wreckage caused by the assault and the subsequent institutional betrayal.
+A Lyft sexual assault settlement or other Lyft settlements may be possible outcomes, depending on the specifics of the case and legal process.

 We pursue compensation across four major categories of damages: